 This past weekend, my sister and I traveled down to Chicago with one of our friends for a weekend of eating, shopping, and Christmas movies.
 This trip to Chicago has become an annual event and it's the best way to ring in those final few days before Christmas.

-It has become one of my favorite traditions and one of the few times when I really sense that elusive Christmas feeling.
-Obviously, I already love both of these films because their classics, but the audience's engagement makes this event extra special.
-They cheer when George saves his brother from drowning, they boo when Potter hatches his plans, and they ring ACTUAL BELLS whenever Clarence is on screen.
-I can't explain how magical it is to sit and watch both these films with so many others die hard fans.
+It has become one of my favorite traditions and one of the few times when I really sense that ever-elusive Christmas feeling.
+Obviously, I already love both of these films, but the audience's engagement makes this event extra, extra special.
+They cheer when George saves his brother from drowning, they boo when Potter hatches his plans, and they ring ACTUAL BELLS when Clarence comes on screen.
+I can't explain how magical it is!

 Besides being enchanted by the power of cinema, we were also enchanted by the power of food.
 We had the most delicious seafood risotto at Quartino's, very, very, very cheesy deep-dish at Giordano's, and almond milk chai's at Heritage Bicycles and General Store.
 It was one of those trips where I had to pace myself as I ate.
-I couldn't have too much ice cream/pizza/seafood because there was more ice cream/pizza/seafood jut around the bend. suffice to say, I fell into a food coma every night around eight thirty.
+I couldn't have too much ice cream/pizza/seafood because there was more ice cream/pizza/seafood just around the bend!

-We also visited Navy Pier for the first time, but I hated it and don't recommend it.
-I have only visited Chicago in the winter months, so I forget that they actually experience warmer temperatures.
-Maybe it's better in the summer?
+We also visited Navy Pier for the first time, but I didn't care for it.
+I've only visited Chicago in the winter, so I forget that they actually experience warmer temperatures.
+Maybe the pier's better in the summer?

 Also, are Uber drivers always so talkative?
-Seriously, we had the best drivers on this trip.
+We had the best drivers on this trip.
 Ask me about the driver from Romania when you see me next.
 He had the wisest, most sage advice.
 He actually made me rethink my life's trajectory and usually only God does that :)